nodejs/node/doc/api/crypto.md

 <!-- YAML
 added: v6.3.0
 -->

-Returns an object containing commonly used constants for crypto and security related operations.
+- Returns: {Object} An object containing commonly used constants for crypto and security related operations.
 The specific constants currently defined are described in [Crypto Constants][].

 ### crypto.DEFAULT_ENCODING
 <!-- YAML